How to Stop Housekeeping from Stealing Your Joy

 Yeah, we love to see it in magazines and on television.

-No one’s home is always (or ever) camera ready.
+No one’s home is always (or ever) that camera ready.
 So don’t pretend that yours is.

 Instead, let people come into your home and your life with the knowledge that neither is perfect.